 Ellie Jacobson lives in Minnesota with her husband, two teenage sons, and their rescued cats, Mr. Percy and Bennie, which explains why she cherishes alone time working on her suspense novel in her she-cave amongst the plants and songbirds.

-I grew up with a single mom who had stacks of books piled throughout our home, in all different types of genres.
-My fondest childhood memories are going with my mom to small, independent bookstores in St. Paul and browsing the shelves in the quest to find the next reading adventure.
+Ellie grew up with a single mom who had stacks of books piled throughout our home.
+Her fondest childhood memories were the Saturday afternoons filled with trips with her mom to independent bookstores in St. Paul, browsing the shelves in the quest to find the next reading adventure.

-In the 1990s I went to college majoring in English at The College of St. Catherine in St. Paul.
-Everyone around me told me “don’t major in English.
+In the 1990s, Ellie went to college, majoring in English at The College of St. Catherine in St. Paul.
+The adults in her life advised, “Don’t major in English.
 It means nothing.
-You won’t find a job” I felt this external and internal struggle with what I wanted to do with the rest of my life.
-As if what my major was determined the rest of my life.
-That was too much pressure, so I left college after 2 years.
+You won’t find a job.”
+She felt the external and internal struggle with what she wanted to do with the rest of her life and what people were advising as if a major determined the course of her life.
+The pressure was too much, so she left college after 2 years.

-Going back to college in my 40’s sparked this desire I’ve always had to be a writer.
-As my kids are getting older, I’m finding more time for myself.
-After I graduated, I felt like “ok now what do you want to do Ellie?”
-I started my creative writing journey with classes through Gotham Writer’s Workshop in New York and The Loft in Minneapolis.
+Going back to college in her 40s sparked the dream of being a writer.
+As her children were getting older, she found the time she had been seeking for years.
+She started her creative writing journey with online classes through Gotham Writer’s Workshop in New York and The Loft in Minneapolis.

-In 2020, I decided to work towards my master’s degree in creative writing through Southern New Hampshire University.
-In 2021, I was accepted into the SNHU MFA program, which is where I wanted to be.
-I want to publish my first book and eventually teach creative writing.
+In 2020, she decided to go back to school for her master’s degree in creative writing through Southern New Hampshire University.
+In 2021, she was accepted (on the third try) into the SNHU MFA program.

-Feel free to contact me via email or on social media.
-You can find me here:
+Feel free to contact Ellie via email or on social media.